Euler class groups and motivic stable cohomotopy: Segre classes and Euler class groups

-Finally, we put everything together: if $X$ is a smooth $k$-scheme of dimension $d$, we compare Euler class groups and Chow-Witt groups in top codimension.
+Finally, we put everything together: if $X$ is a smooth $k$-scheme of dimension $d$, we compare Euler class groups and Chow--Witt groups in top codimension.
 The explicit form of the Hurewicz homomorphism from Theorem~\ref{thm:abelian} plays a role in the comparison with previous constructions.
-In Theorem~\ref{thm:EulertoChow} we show that Euler class groups can be identified with Chow-Witt groups in certain cases.
-Finally, Theorem~\ref{thm:weakEulerisChow} establishes the connection between weak Euler class groups and Chow groups by appeal to an exact sequence studied in \cite{Das15} and \cite{vdKallen15}.
+In Theorem~\ref{thm:EulertoChow} we show that Euler class groups can be identified with Chow--Witt groups in certain cases.
+Finally, Theorem~\ref{thm:weakEulerisChow} establishes the connection between weak Euler class groups and Chow groups by appeal to an exact sequence studied in \cite{Das15}.